percona/pmm_dump_docs/docs/export_dashboard.md

 This command exports the dashboards "MySQL InnoDB Details", "Node Summary", and "MySQL Instance Summary".

-You can combine the option `--dashboard` with the option `--instance` to export only required dashboards for the instances you need help with.
+You can combine the option `--dashboard` with the option `--instance` to export only the required dashboards for the instances you need help with.

-The following will export dashboards "MongoDB Instance Summary" and "Node Summary" for instances `supp-mongo_3599`, `supp-mongo_3600`, and `supp-mongo-3601`:
+The following will export dashboards "MongoDB Instance Summary" and "Node Summary" for instances `supp-mongo_3599`, `supp-mongo_3600`, and `supp-mongo_3601`:

 ``` {.bash data-prompt="$" }
 $ pmm-dump export --pmm-url= 'http://admin:admin@127.0.0.1' \